NEWM-N 499 Capstone Experience

 All students will have a Capstone mentor.
 The Capstone mentor must be a full-time member of the MAS faculty.
 Students will submit a Capstone proposal to their intended mentor the semester prior to their N499.
 Once the faculty member signs this document, the student will route it through student services along with a copy of the intent to graduate form.
 This will be the mechanism by which the student will receive approval to enroll in N499.

 When should I meet with my Capstone mentor?

 All students should meet weekly or every other week with their Capstone mentor.
 The goal of Capstone meetings is to allow faculty to monitor the activity of all students.

 How will the grading be done?

-The capstone presentations will be held throughout the IT building in labs, the larger lecture halls, and other venues as appropriate to specific projects.
+The Capstone presentations will be held throughout the IT building in labs, the larger lecture halls, and other venues as appropriate to specific projects.
 Room assignments will be made prior to the presentation event.
-Visitors will receive a printed program describing student projects and their location.
+Visitors will receive a program describing student projects and their location.

 What should I wear?

 Students are to look presentable at the Capstone presentation.
 Dress should be business casual at a minimum.
 If students are serious about making contact with a potential future employer they should seriously consider how they appear.

 What do I need to complete for the Capstone Presentation?